 Is Now The Time?

-When considering Angi, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in the case of Angi we will be cheering from the sidelines.
+When considering an investment in Angi, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in the case of Angi, we'll be cheering from the sidelines.
 Its revenue growth has been mediocre.
-And while its ARPU is growing, the downside is that its user growth has been lackluster and its sales and marketing spend is very high compared to other consumer internet businesses.
+And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is that its growth in service requests has been lackluster and its sales and marketing efficiency is sub-average.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.